 As a manager and supervisor, what are my responsibilities to comply with the University's affirmative action policies?

 The University’s managers and supervisors are responsible for maintaining a hospitable work environment free from discrimination, harassment and retaliation.
 They are responsible for reviewing all personnel activities for potential differential impacts on different groups and unintentional bias in such personnel actions as selection, salary increases, promotion, reclassification, layoff, corrective action, training and termination.
 They are also responsible for applying policies and standards consistently and having legitimate reasons for all employment decisions.

 Additionally, managers and supervisors who desire to serve on a selection committee must, at a minimum, complete one of the learning activities listed below before serving on the committee for staff recruitment, and two mandatory courses for academic recruitment:

-- Applicant Pool Statistics & Creating Diverse Applicant Pools Module (designed for staff recruitment)
+- Applicant Pool Statistics and Creating Diverse Applicant Pools Module (designed for staff recruitment)

-For more information about these and other training offerings, please visit EEAA Training.
+For more information about these and other training offerings, please visit the UC Learning Center.

 As University employee (faculty or staff), how do I update my race, ethinicty, gender, disability status or veteran status?

-You can update self-identification of race/ethnic group(s), veteran status and disability status via the UCPath Self Service Portal under the “Personal Information” tab.
-Gender information cannot be updated in UCPath by an employee.
-If gender needs to be updated, an inquiry should be submitted to the UCPath Center either by the employee or on behalf of the employee via the UCPath Portal.
+You can update self-identification of gender, race/ethnic group(s), veteran status, and disability status via the UCPath Self Service Portal under the “Personal Information” tab.